 Let us get started by looking at all the things that share differences between both versions of the theme.

 After you’ve installed and activated the theme it’s time to go to your WordPress Dashboard.
 Bring your mouse on to Appearance and click on GeneratePress.

 You will see an entire page displaying all the modules that come along with GeneratePress and the version mentioned above.

-Free version of GeneratePress runs on 3.0.3 (at the time of writing) and none of the modules shown are available.
+The free version of GeneratePress runs on 3.0.3 (at the time of writing) and none of the modules shown is available.

 Let us have a look at GeneratePress premium and see the modular approach of add-ons, created by the developers.

 This is how the GP premium dashboard will look like showing version 3.0.3 (free version number) on the top and premium plugin version – 2.0.2 (at the time of writing) just before the modules.
 Notice that premium users not only get the 13 modules but also get access to Elements and Site Library.

 All the modules can be turned on/off depending upon your requirement.
 This keeps your site free from extra clutter and loads very fast.

 GeneratePress Theme Customizer